AngeloJacobo/UberDDR4/README.md

 # UberDDR4

 UberDDR4 is an open-source DDR4 SDRAM controller + PHY for FPGAs.
+The Controller-PHY interface is compliant to DFI v3.1 spec.
+It connects a
-It connects a Wishbone B4 pipelined master to DDR4 memory and handles initialization, command timing, bank scheduling, refresh and PHY calibration.
+Wishbone B4 pipelined master to DDR4 memory and handles initialization, command timing, bank scheduling, refresh and PHY calibration.
 It is the successor to [UberDDR3](https://github.com/AngeloJacobo/UberDDR3).